 But the festivals were the hardest.
 Although papa would come home, we were not able to celebrate with him.
 And whenever we would think that mumma was getting better, the doctor would drop a bomb of how wrong we were.
 Things got so bad that I found letters mumma wrote to my masi, asking her to take care of her family.
 We were her grown up babies.

 Mom said to me once in the hospital, “I feel like taking you back into my womb”.
 This coming from my mother meant it was all over.
-I didn’t know what to do, who to run to for help, how to just save our world, our mom.Share
+I didn’t know what to do, who to run to for help, how to just save our world, our mom.Share this quote

 They took mom to the OT for another surgery; by then she'd has 5 such surgeries in 5 months.
 I was scared, I didn’t know if I would ever hear from her again.
 Terrible thoughts crossed my mind.
 You are supposed to be positive in such circumstances but when it happens to you, such tips go down the drain.
 I was shit scared, I was ready to rub my nose on the ground and just beg God to make everything right.
 In that moment, I didn’t want anything but a good family life.
 I sat outside the OT and read the Sai Baba chalisa.
 I could not understand it, all I could feel were the tears rolling down my cheeks.

 No one asked me a single question when they saw me crying and that scared me even more.
 I wanted someone to come and tell me not to cry and that mom would be fine, looking as beautiful as ever.